 If the reality of God’s judgment sounds unloving, that may be because we don’t consider it in light of the rest of Scripture, the gospel, and the character of God.
 Here, then, is another way of thinking about this judgment scene:

 Sadly, no man’s deeds were great enough, and no man’s righteousness was pure enough to stand before the fire of the Holy God.
-Muslims, Buddhists, Hindus, Jews, and others, some of the most upstanding men in their generations according to the world’s measure, were consigned to the outer darkness.
-They had given zakat and done the Hajj; they had right thoughts, words, and actions.
+God consigned outer darkness to Muslims, Buddhists, Hindus, Jews, and others, some of the most upstanding men in their generations according to the world’s measure.
+They had given zakat and done the Hajj.
+They had right thoughts, words, and actions.
 Many had accumulated a lifetime of merit from faithful service in their caste.
 All had done what seemed right to them.
-Even some people who claimed to be Christians were sent away.
+Some people who claimed to be Christians could not come in.

 It was not that the Almighty did not love them.
 His love for sinners is like that of a father for his prodigal son.
 But God is utterly holy, and man is inherently corrupt.
 The Creator of the Universe will not violate His justice to show mercy.
 Thus God sent them away from Himself – away from the only source of love, beauty, and everything else which is good.
 This is what they deserved.

 No man would have been saved, so God had executed judgment on Himself, in the person of His Son, Jesus Christ.
 Justice satisfied, the Father could now show mercy to those who accepted Jesus’ sacrifice.
-These believers were saved in the Final Judgment–– dwelling with their Lord in perfect glory.
+Jesus saved these believers in the Final Judgment–– dwelling with their Lord in perfect glory.
 They were those who put no faith in their own wisdom, accomplishments, money, and righteousness.
 Instead, they were credited with the righteousness of Christ.
 Free from sin’s penalty, because Jesus had become sin for them, they could stand before the Consuming Fire.

-Each man received his own desire: those who realized their hopelessness and turned to Christ for salvation were brought into the kingdom of God, while those who rejected Christ on earth were sentenced to live without Him for eternity.
+Each man received his own desire.
+Jesus brought those who realized their hopelessness and turned to Him for salvation into the kingdom of God, while those who rejected Christ on earth faced a sentence of living without Him for eternity.